best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 we can replace any `Account` with `BankAccount` without changing how our code runs.
 This is because `BankAccount` provides all of the same methods that an `Account` does, no less.

-This can be similarly applied to functions.
+You can apply this similarly to functions.
 If you were to increase the domain and range of a function, to account for new cases, then this function should observe the same interface as the previous function.

 In short: